lino-framework/book/docs/dev/lets/step3.rst

   $ git diff step2

 Not many explanations here yet.
-Try to understand the code changes and to ask questions.
+Try to understand the code changes and ask questions.

-Maybe some helpful hints:
+Some hints:

-- :meth:`lino.core.model.Model.get_simple_parameters`
+- Note that the Offers, Demands and Products tables now have a |gear| icon in their toolbar.
+This is the main new feature.
+Play with it.

+- The :attr:`delivery_unit` field is a choicelist field.
+This is similar to a :class:`ForeignKey`, but instead of pointing to a database row, it points to a choice in a hard-coded table, which we call a choicelist.
+  See :doc:`/dev/choicelists`.

-- :doc:`/dev/choicelists`
+- The :meth:`Model.get_simple_parameters
+  <lino.core.fields.TableRow.get_simple_parameters>` method (a class method on a
+  database model) yields the name of database fields to be used as "table parameters", i.e. the fields that appear in the "parameter panel" (the panel that expands and collapses when you hit the |gear| button).
+See :doc:`/dev/parameters`.